-  The purpose of the Baltimore County Advisory Commission on Environmental Quality (CEQ), through its duties and responsibilities as stated in the County Code Section 3-3-16, is to encourage protection and preservation of the natural environment in Baltimore County and its waterways, including the Chesapeake Bay, by educating the community to make environmentally sustainable decisions and enlightening, advising, and initiating dialogue with County officials.
-The CEQ will facilitate communication between the County government and its residents on environmental needs, programs, and legislation.
+The purpose of the Baltimore County Advisory Commission on Environmental Quality (CEQ), through its duties and responsibilities as stated in the County Code Section 3.3.16, is to encourage protection and preservation of the natural environment in the County and its waterways, including the Chesapeake Bay.
+This is accomplished by educating the community about how to make environmentally sustainable decisions, and enlightening, advising, and initiating dialogue with County officials.
+The CEQ will facilitate communication between the County government and its residents on environmental needs, programs and legislation.

 CEQ Annual Reports

-To get more information about the CEQ and its projects, to request previous annual reports, or to suggest a community issue for consideration by the CEQ, please send an email to the CEQ Chair, Brian Fath at email@example.com
+For more information about the CEQ and its projects, to request previous annual reports or meeting minutes, or to suggest a community issue for consideration by the CEQ, email Steven Morsberger, CEQ Chair, at firstname.lastname@example.org.